-Those interested in organizing a workshop, seminar, or study group should apply by submitting a two-page proposal.
+Those interested in organizing a workshop, seminar, or working group should apply by submitting a two-page proposal.
 The following categories should be addressed in the body of the proposal:

 - Subject Area